openmind-consortium/Analysis-rcs-data/README.md

 - AdaptiveStimSettings: contains any changes in adpative settings (metadata, deltas, states).
 - AdaptiveRuns_StimSettings: contains Adaptive Settings for each new Adaptive run

- As with the other data streams, the output adaptive time series can be harmonized with the rest of data streams using harmonizeTimeAcrossDataStreams (using unifiedDerivedTimes and srates_TD).
+ As with the other data streams, the output adaptive time series are harmonized with the rest of data streams using harmonizeTimeAcrossDataStreams (using unifiedDerivedTimes and srates_TD).